henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 attribute-value-pair:

-: a generic CIE that is used to express various AVP (e.g. Radius Attributes)
+: a generic subject that is used to express various AVP (e.g. Radius Attributes)

 : attribute-name